What does CBD stand for?

 CBD is extracted from non-marijuana strains of the cannabis plant.
 The marijuana plant and the hemp plant are both from the ‘cannabis’ family, but the latter does not contain sufficient amounts of an ingredient known as THC.
 THC is the ingredient in cannabis that has ‘psychoactive’ effects and it’s particularly prevalent in the marijuana cannabis plant.
 Hemp cannabis, on the other hand, does not contain enough THC to cause these ‘psychoactive’ effects.
 Hemp is industrially produced, specifically to allow us to benefit from CBD without the effects of THC.
 Just be clear… ‘psychoactive’ effects are what many would describe as a drug ‘high’.

 CBD is in the limelight after extensive scientific research in America on its potential health benefits.
-Despite the assumption that it stems from cannabis and the resultant connotations of this, CBD oil does not make you ‘high’ and is a naturally sourced ingredient that is set to take centre stage in 2018 as a nutritional supplement.
+Despite the assumption that it stems from cannabis and the resultant connotations of this, CBD oil does not make you ‘high’ and is a naturally sourced ingredient that is set to take centre stage as a nutritional supplement.

 How long does CBD stay in your system?